Introduction

 Local governments include county governments, municipalities, townships, school districts, and even water or sewage authorities.
 According to the most recent data, from 2019, 30.8% of state and local government expenditures went to elementary, secondary, and higher education; 22.4% to public welfare programs such as Medicaid; and 9.6%% to public health and hospitals.
 Revenue sources include business taxes, sales taxes, and state government transfers.
 Property taxes tend to be localities’ largest single source of revenue, amounting to almost one-third of revenue in 2019.
 The Institute for Policy Innovation has also investigated “hidden taxes” taxpayers may be paying at the state or local level that are already calculated into things such as paychecks, gas prices, and licensing fees.
 Licensing fees, or permitting fees, can be an example of red tape an individual may need to go through in order to establish a business in a community.

 Local government regulations have considerable influence on communities.
 Zoning, for example, is a “legislative process for dividing land into zones for different uses.”
 Individual counties, cities, and townships have their own sets of zoning regulations, called ordinances.
-Even though developers often determine what to build, where they are allowed to build is controlled by local zoning laws, and the “city council is the final decision-maker on all zoning applications
+Even though developers often determine what to build, where they are allowed to build is controlled by local zoning laws, and the “city council is the final decision-maker on all zoning applications.”
+Essentially, the city council’s decisions on zoning set the rules on everything from the structure of Main Street to whether you can run a business in your house.
+See more below on zoning.

 Despite the importance of local government and the budgets they oversee, hundreds of local government races across the United States see incumbents running without competition.
 Ballotpedia’s analysis of uncontested elections in 2020 found an average of 40% of local seats were uncontested.
 Voter participation is another part of the issue; in bigger cities, 15% of elections were uncontested, but only 25% of New York City’s registered voters and only 20% of Los Angeles’ registered voters participated in mayoral races in 2017.

-Involving the Private Sector
+The Private Sector

 Agricultural enterprises were the primary forms of small business in the 19th century, but as cities assumed greater economic importance in the 20th century, businesses multiplied.
 Mom-and-Pop shops opened on Main Street, and many small businesses expanded their scale to fit demand and became large corporations.
 Senator Robert F. Kennedy was a proponent of “tapping the power and wealth of corporate America for social betterment” as an alternative to big government programs that often failed to involve local community members.
 Large companies like GE and IBM helped run government programs in a kind of public/private partnership.

 Today, AT&T Believes, Quicken Loans’ Rocket Community Fund, and Emerson’s Ferguson Forward program are just three examples of this ongoing role for the private sector.
 The government-led Opportunity Zones tax incentive program is an example of government incentivizing the private sector to invest in distressed communities.
-For more on Opportunity Zones, take a look at the Policy Circle’s Creating Career Pathways Brief.
+For more on Opportunity Zones, take a look at The Policy Circle’s Creating Career Pathways Brief.

 Challenges and Areas for Reform